Rudranshsoni2018/Project---Red-Stream/README.md

 I created the php scripts according to the database, tables and column names i mentioned.
 If you dont want to use that you can create your own database and columns and you need to change that in the php scripts also.

-# Don't just copy, hit the star also😊